ouomarabdessamade/-Machine-Learning-Algorithms-Implementation-From-Scratch/README.md

 - **Covering Number**: A metric revealing the complexity of the hypothesis space.

 ## Dive In!
-Feel free to explore the detailed implementations and insights in the provided Python files.
+Feel free to explore the detailed implementations and insights in the provided Python files (.py) located in their respective "classification" and "regression" folders.
 Your questions and suggestions are more than welcome - let's embark on this machine learning journey together!

 🚀 Happy exploring the world of machine learning algorithms! 🚀